 With the move to Channel Four, and the resulting line-up changes, a new Great British Bake Off Eating Game was required.
-Mel and Sue are no longer there to shout Bake and make innuendo, and the warmness of Mary Berry has disappeared.
+Mel and Sue are no longer there to shout Bake and make innuendoes, and the warmness of Mary Berry has disappeared.

-Instead, with have Noel to blind you with his shirts, and Sandi to present a challenge to the camera crew as they try fit her in the same shot as her co-host.
+Instead, we have Noel to blind you with his shirts, and Sandi to present a challenge to the camera crew as they try to fit her in the same shot as her co-host.
 And I think the nation has even started defrosting to Prue and her coldness, and despite her bright jackets, she still seems fairly bland.

 We were all livid that Channel Four had stolen the most BBC show to exist in recent history.
 We’ve had a year to calm down, and although we all said we wouldn’t watch the Bake Off, guess what?
 Most of us are still watching it.
 And that’s because, under the surface, the show hasn’t changed.